19

 Big changes are being mandated by the province, and recommendations from Penticton Council’s OCP Task Force.
 Penticton’s Official Community Plan and zoning bylaws will be updated.
 There will be NO MORE OPPORTUNITY FOR PUBLIC HEARINGS if zoning is adhered to.

 The OCP Task Force recommended in December, 2023 to Council that “Spiller Road” be removed as a “growth area” and that the zoning be kept “Rural Residential with large lot sizes”.
-Unfortunately, the city has moved forward with 0.4 minimum hectare lot sizes unless the development is connected to water and sewar (both).
-Only if the development is connected to water AND sewage will the minimum of 1 ha lot sizes be adhered to.
-It will be straight forward for developers to connect to water, and subdivide to 0.4 ha lot sizes.
+Unfortunately, the city has moved forward with 0.4 minimum hectare lot sizes unless the development is connected to water.
+This will mean 100's of homes along the Bench.

 Councillor Konanz and Graham want Spiller Rd. and area developed.
 If the community does not support removal of Spiller Rd as a growth area in shapeyourcity, this Task Force recommendation may be overturned.
-The reality is, Canadian Horizons has never applied for townhouses, and medium density housing, as they knew it would never get approval from the community.
+The reality is, even the developer doesn't want this land use.

 The Society for Preservation of the Naramata Bench has asked for a minimum of one hectare lot sizes in our rural area along the Naramata Bench hillsides, regardless of septic or water connections.
-Rural Residential should be 1 hectare, period.
-This will help prevent clearcutting and removal of thousands of trees and limit densification of this hillside that is home to more species at risk than anywhere in Canada.
+This will help prevent clearcutting and removal of thousands of trees, home to more species at risk than anywhere in Canada.
 That includes the Greyback Elk herd, the last herd in the Okanagan.

 Most important, complete the feedback form in shapeyourcity.
 This is the feedback that will go to Council, and our rural community needs to be heard.